gurdeepakapeepa/qa-dev-2020-11/cypress/README.md

 ### Defaut List on load:
 Purpose: Ensure the application loads with the default item List.
-1. Ensure the 'Items' title is present.
+1. Ensure the `Items` title is present.
 2. Ensure the default list is present.
 3. Ensure the List items text.
 4. Ensure List items contains a `Remove` button